vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

 ## Option 1: With creating an account

-1. **Click** on the profile icon on the top right corner of the page.
+1. **Click on the profile icon** on the top right corner of the page.

-2. **Click** on "Sign Up" from the dropdown menu.
+2. **Click on "Sign Up"** from the dropdown menu.

     !!! info
         If you already have an account on Visual Paradigm Online, you may click on "Log in" and follow the steps provided by Visual Paradigm Online.

     ![Click profile icon and sign up](./images/click-profile-icon-sign-up.gif)

-3. **Enter** your email address, preferably your post-secondary institution's email address if you are currently enrolled in a post-secondary institution.
+3. **Enter your email address**, preferably your post-secondary institution's email address if you are currently enrolled in a post-secondary institution.

-4. **Keep** the default choice for the Edition, which should have the blue circle next to "Use the Free Edition" option.
+4. **Keep the default choice** for the Edition, which should have the blue circle next to **"Use the Free Edition"** option.

     !!! warning
         If you see the blue circle next to the "Enjoy 30-Day trial of the Combo Edition", **choose** the "Use the Free Edition" option.

     ![Click profile icon and sign up](./images/enter-email-address.png)

-5. **Click** on the "Sign Up" button.
+5. **Click on the "Sign Up"** button.

     !!! note
         You may have to complete a simple human verification test to prove that you are a human user.